section-engineering-education/engineering-education/content/articles/working-with-gridbag-layout-in-java/index.md

 ### Gridbag Layout
 #### Arranging components in a Container
-Java provides different options to position components in the container which includes:
+Java provides different options to position components in the container, which includes:
 1. Absolute positioning: This gives you absolute control over the size and position of components on the panel.
-It allows you to explicitly specify the size and position of each component.
+It allows you to specify the size and position of each component explicitly.
 You can achieve absolute positioning by setting the container’s layout manager to `null`. i.e. `setLayout(null);`.
-And also setting the containers `setSize` and `setBounds` method of each of the component any desired value.
+And also setting the containers `setSize` and `setBounds` method of each of the components any desired value.

-2. Visual programming: This is the use of a GUI design tool that allows you to drag and drop components from a set of components into the design area of the IDE.
+2. Visual programming: This is a GUI design tool that allows you to drag and drop components from a set of components into the design area of the IDE.
 These components are usually located at the sidebar of the IDE.
-You can find them at the component toolbox of the IDE.
-They can be modified to fit design needs.
+You can find them in the component toolbox of the IDE.
+We can modify them to fit design needs.
 You can also add event handling codes to these components after the design.
 The event handling codes add functionalities to the components.
-The IDE creates the code for the GUI during all the processes of design so you can later change it to fit needs.
+The IDE creates the code for the GUI during all the design processes so you can later change it to fit needs.

-3. Layout managers: This involves the use of a defined or customized layout to position components on the panel or frame.
-Layout managers give more flexibility in defining components size.
+3. Layout managers: This involves using a defined or customized layout to position components on the panel or frame.
+Layout managers give more flexibility in determining components size.
 But give less control over the absolute position of each component.

 #### What are Layout Managers
 Layout managers are responsible for positioning each GUI component in their frames or panel.
 Layout managers allow you to align components in desired positions.
-Instead of bothering about their exact position, we rather lay them out on the panel with some specific constraints and the layout manager takes care of the positioning.
+Instead of bothering about their exact position, we rather lay them out on the panel with some specific constraints, and the layout manager takes care of the positioning.

 #### Types of Layout Managers
 Below are some of the layout managers Java provides: